prateeksingh0001/headpose-estimation/WORKLOG.md

+**2023-10-21**

+* Updates:
+  * Refactored the pretrained base model image class, removed unused variables combined functions into one and reduced information passing across functions via global variables.
+  * Loaded the inception graph into memory and investigated for inputs and outputs, was able to find them on tensorboard, but I need to check with an acutal input.
+* Next steps:
+  * Check whether the input and outputs of the graph are correct, by passing an image through the model.
+  * Further refactor the class for loading the pretrained image model.
+    * Move the model_info details to a config file, which is loaded during runtime
+    * Some functions like download and extract etc. can be combined into one larger function
+      * Current implementation go between levels of abstractions (sometime is high-level code, and the other times it is low-level code).
+Can probably solve this with proper function creation in the class.
+  * Find out what other operations are being called in the original script for instantiating the backbone model.
+    * Possibly move those functions either pretrained_tf_img_model.py or the new canddidate.

 **2023-10-18**

 * Updates:
   * Moved the base(Inception) model downloading, extraction and graph creation into a separate class
 * Next steps: